Nancy (singer): 2017–2024

 Nancy was selected to host the music show The Power of K alongside U-Kwon and Shownu.
 The show began airing in Japan and Korea in January 2018.

 On January 3, 2018, Momoland released their third mini-album, Great!.
 As a result, the lead single, "Bboom Bboom", was a huge commercial success, reaching number two on the Gaon Digital Chart.
 On June 26, 2018, Momoland released their fourth mini-album Fun to the World with the lead single "Baam" becoming the 15th best-selling song of July 2018 on Gaon Music Chart.

 In October 2018, Nancy appeared in episode 11 of MBC's Dae Jang Geum Is Watching, alongside her fellow-members JooE, Hyebin and Daisy as idol trainees.

 On January 27, 2023, it was announced that Nancy, along with the Momoland members, departed from MLD Entertainment following expiration of the contracts.
 Momoland officially announced their disbandment on February 14.
 On March 4, Nancy announced that she signed a contract with Aria Diamond, a newly established talent agency affiliated with Aria Group, through her personal Instagram account.
 On September 17, Nancy revealed via Instagram that she is no longer an artist under Aria Group.
 On September 21, it was confirmed that Nancy has signed an exclusive contract with ATOC.

+2024–present

 On April 1, 2024, Nancy signed with GMA Network's talent agency Sparkle.
+In October 2025, Nancy was cast in a K-pop-inspired thriller film, Perfect Girl, which was directed by Hong Won-ki of Zanybros and co-stars Adeleine Rudolph, Arden Cho, and Jeon Somi, marking her film debut.